GreenBlitz/DriversVrepSimulation-2019/README.md

 ![image](https://user-images.githubusercontent.com/25615500/51540058-294a3900-1e5e-11e9-9bf3-aa1c5e214f04.png)

+## Climbing

+In order to enter climbing mode, press back on the low ramp.
+Than you will enter climbing mode.
+In order to move up press B, and to go down press X.
+To go backward or forword use the y axe of the left stick.

 ### Note
 *All the simulation files, which are inside a package (not at the front page) are in progress or old versions of the simulation.*